Braves To Sign Rex Brothers

 The Braves have agreed to a minor-league deal with lefty Rex Brothers, according to Matt Eddy of Baseball America (via Twitter).
-Other terms of the agreement remain unreported.
+Brothers will not receive an invitation to MLB camp.

 Brothers, 29, was picked up by the Cubs last winter.
 But he didn’t even make it through Spring Training before he was cut loose.
 Brothers struggled badly with his control while with the Chicago club, culminating with four wild pitches in a single spring frame.
 The veteran southpaw never ended up joining another organization, which rated as a surprise given his rather lengthy MLB track record.